mikkosyrja/kuxaku/README.md

 Outer planet map (outer.png) shows positions of some Centaurs (small Solar System bodies) and giants Jupiter, Saturn, Uranus and Neptune.
 Future orbit positions are plotted at one year intervals.

 Separate Jovian (jovian.png) and Cronian (cronian.png) maps display major moon positions around Jupiter and Saturnus, respectively.
-Future orbit positions for some moons are plotted at one hour intervals.
+Future orbit positions for some moons are plotted at six hour intervals.

+Jovian outer system map (jovian2.png) shows some Jupiter's outer moons with future orbit positions at one week intervals.

 Some objects (notably Eros, Sol Ring and Anderson Station) are currently commented out in the script.
 These can be turned on by removing the comment character.

 ### Communication Delay and Travel Times

-Communication delay table (delay.png) shows one-way communication delay in minutes between following locations: Mercury, Venus, Earth, Mars, Tycho, Ceres, Pallas, Vesta, Hygiea, Jupiter and Saturn.
+Communication delay table (delay.png) shows one-way communication delay in minutes between following locations: Venus, Earth, Mars, Tycho, Ceres, Pallas, Vesta, Hygiea, Jupiter and Saturn.
 Delay between planet's moons is usually less than 10 seconds.
 Delay between Earth and Moon is about 1.3 seconds.

-Travel time tables (travel\*.png) show travel times in hours between same locations using 0.5g and 1.0g accelerations.
-The first one (travel05.png) is tolerable for belters and the second (travel10.png) is suitable for earthers.
+Travel time tables (travel\*.png) show travel times in days between same locations using 0.3, 0.5g and 1.0g accelerations.
+The first one (systemtravel03.png) is comfortable for belters.
+The second (systemtravel05.png) is tolerable for belters and the third (systemtravel10.png) is suitable for earthers.
 Simple brachistochrone equation t=2*sqrt(d/a) is used for calculation.
 It assumes full acceleration to a halfway point, flip and deceleration to the destination.
 Note that it does not currently check position of the Sun.
 Route may go directly through it.
 This needs to be fixed at some point.

 Optional command line parameters juiceg and juicet can be used for faster acceleration and deceleration at both ends of the journey.
-For example, values juiceg 5 and juicet 4 start the journey with 5.0g acceleration for 4 hours.
-After that cruise acceleration of 0.5g or 1.0g is used normally.
-At the end of the journey, final deceleration is again done with 5.0g for 4 hours.
-These tables are stored to files with given parameters in their names (travel05+60x40.png) and also copied to files with more generic names (travel05+boost.png).
+For example, values juiceg 6 and juicet 4 start the journey with 6g acceleration for 4 hours.
+After that the cruise acceleration of 0.5g is used normally.
+At the end of the journey, final deceleration is again done with 6g for 4 hours.
+Tables have given parameters in their names (systemtravel05+60x40.png).

-Technically it would be possible to have several boost perioids during a long journey, but that is not implemented yet.

 ### Darian Calendar